bhandarii7/TabX/README.md

 *Alright you are all set*
 ## How to use

-- Open any webpage on chrome
+- Open any webpage on the preferred browser

 - Click on extension from pinned extensions